Hadjubuntu/sweet-rl/README.md

 ## Why Sweet-RL

 It exists dozens of Reinforcement Learning frameworks and algorithms implementations.
-Yet, they suffer of poor modularity and ease of understanding.
+Yet, most of them suffer of poor modularity and ease of understanding.
 This is why, I started to implement my own: Sweet-RL.
 Trying to keep code quality, algorithms performance and diversity as high as possible.

 ## Getting started